 The weight of this organ in an adult is from twelve to twenty-five grams, and the volume is from eighteen to twenty-five milliliters.

-Abnormalities in the work of the gland
+Disturbances in the functioning of the gland

-Dysfunction of the thyroid gland usually develops against the background of increased or decreased production of hormones by its cells.
+Thyroid dysfunction usually develops against the background of increased or decreased production of hormones by its cells.

 • autoimmune thyroiditis;